joe-glasgow/sitelauncher/README.md

 ### Action: Pull Request Deploy

-Any Pull Requests containing: `:rocket: deploy` as a label will trigger this action.
+Any Pull Requests containing: " :rocket: deploy " as a label will trigger this action.

 The job configures AWS credentials, in this case using OIDC and an IAM Role - https://www.automat-it.com/post/using-github-actions-with-aws-iam-roles , replacing: